ravimashru/digital-garden/_notes/2023-08-06-linking-your-thinking.md

 ---

-An example of a "map of contents" note being built live: [[Is Obsidian the True Second Brain? ft.
-Nick Milo]].
+An example of a "map of contents" note being built live: [[Is Obsidian the True Second Brain]].